 Palm Beach State College provides a complete program for students to build academic skills for success, whether they are entering from high school or are starting or resuming their college career later in life.
 College readiness courses in reading, English, mathematics and success skills prepare students for college-level courses.

-Any lower-division student may enroll in these classes; however, they are designed especially for students who need some additional skills to be successful in college-level courses in reading, English and mathematics.
+Any Associate degree-seeking student may enroll in these classes; however, they are designed especially for students who need some additional skills to be successful in college-level courses in reading, English and mathematics.
 State law prohibits baccalaureate students from enrolling in college readiness courses.
 Academic advisors work with these students to design a college readiness plan to help them prepare for college-level work.

 COLLEGE READINESS AREAS

 The College Readiness program is tailored to each student’s needs.
 There are several options for college readiness in the areas of mathematics, reading and English.
 The College Readiness program is designed for students at all levels of college readiness in reading, English and mathematics.
 For those whose primary language is not English, the program offers English for Academic Purposes foundation courses.

 College readiness courses for students whose primary language is English:

 - College Reading and Writing (ENC 0017)